 - Waste disposal (including legality and compliance of destruction, where appropriate)

-- The relevant licence fee to enable processing of application (Fees to be published - please contact BGCA for update on fee information).
+- The relevant licence fee to enable processing of application

 - Businesses considering applying to produce CBPM should consider the MHRA's requirements for the supply, manufacture, importation and distribution of unlicensed cannabis-based products for medicinal use in humans.
 These are available here.